Ernst Otto Fischer: Research career

-After receiving his doctorate in 1952, he remained at TU.
+After receiving his doctorate in 1952, he remained at TUM.
 He continued his research on the organometallic chemistry of the transition metal.
 He almost immediately challenged the structure for ferrocene as postulated by Pauson and Keally.
 Shortly thereafter, he published the structural data of ferrocene and the new complexes nickelocene and cobaltocene.
 Near the same time, he focused also on the then baffling chemistry resulting from Hein's reactions of chromium(III) chloride with phenylmagnesium bromide.
 This effort resulted in his isolation of bis(benzene)chromium, foretelling an entirely new class of sandwich complexes.

 Professional advances and recognition

-He was appointed a lecturer at the TU in 1955 and, in 1957, professor and then, in 1959, C4 professor.
-In 1964 he took the Chair of Inorganic Chemistry at the TU.
+He was appointed a lecturer at the TUM in 1955 and, in 1957, professor and then, in 1959, C4 professor.
+In 1964, he took the Chair of Inorganic Chemistry at the TUM.

 In 1964, he was elected a member of the Mathematics/Natural Science section of the Bavarian Academy of Sciences.
-In 1969 he was appointed a member of the German Academy of Natural Scientists, Leopoldina and in 1972 was given an honorary doctorate by the Faculty of Chemistry and Pharmacy of the University of Munich.
+In 1969, he was appointed a member of the German Academy of Natural Scientists, Leopoldina and in 1972 was given an honorary doctorate by the Faculty of Chemistry and Pharmacy at LMU Munich.

 He lectured across the world on metal complexes of cyclopentadienyl, indenyl, arenes, olefins, and metal carbonyls.
 In the 1960s his group discovered a metal alkylidene and alkylidyne complexes, since referred to as Fischer carbenes and Fischer-carbynes.
-Overall he published about 450 journal articles and he trained many PhD and postdoctoral students, many of whom went on to noteworthy careers.
+Overall he published about 450 journal articles, and he trained many PhD and postdoctoral students, many of whom went on to noteworthy careers.
 Among his many foreign lectureships, he was Firestone Lecturer at the University of Wisconsin–Madison (1969), visiting professor at the University of Florida (1971), and Arthur D. Little visiting professor at the Massachusetts Institute of Technology (1973).

 He has received many awards including, in 1973 with Geoffrey Wilkinson, the Nobel Prize in Chemistry for his work on organometallic compounds.